Here is another lovely treat for peanut butter lovers – peanut butter banana chocolate chip cookies.

 Mixing the cookie dough

 - Preheat the oven to 175 degrees Celsius.
-Start by peeling and mashing the banana.
+Start by peeling and mashing the banana in a medium bowl.
 Set it aside.
 In a separate bowl (large bowl of a stand mixer if using stand mixer), add the butter, peanut butter, both the brown sugar and granulated sugar.

 - Beat until smooth.
 Add in the mashed banana and vanilla into the creamed wet ingredients.

 - Sift in the flour, baking soda, and salt (flour mixture) and mix these dry ingredients into the creamed banana mixture until a soft dough forms.
 At this stage, the cookie dough will be quite sticky.

 - Add both the milk chocolate chips and white chocolate chips (reserve some for topping later) and mix in with a spatula.

 - Wrap the bowl with a plastic wrap and chill the cookie dough for approximately 30 to 45 minutes.

 Shaping the cookies

 - Remove from fridge, and scoop the dough to about 1 tablespoon size each (with a cookie scoop or measuring spoon or a small ice cream scoop with a 1 tablespoon capacity).

-- Use another spoon to scoop the cookie dough out of the measuring spoon.
+- Use another spoon to scoop the cookie dough out of the measuring spoon / cookie scoop.

-- Drop the dough onto a parchment paper (or cookie sheet) lined baking tray.
+- Drop the tablespoons of cookie dough onto a parchment paper (or cookie sheet) lined baking tray.

-- Press in more chocolate chips onto the cookie balls.
+- Press in more chocolate chips onto the cookie dough balls.

-- Bake the cookies in a preheated oven for 7 to 8 minutes until the cookies are set and the sides start to brown lightly.
+- Bake the cookies in a preheated oven for 7 to 8 minutes until the cookies are set and the sides start to turn light golden brown.
 Remove the cookies from the oven.
-If you wish to add more chocolate chips, you can still press them into the cookies as soon as they are removed from the oven.
+If you wish to add more chocolate chips, you can still press them into the soft cookies as soon as they are removed from the oven.
 The cookies will still be soft at this stage.

-Transfer the cookies onto a wire rack to cool completely.
+Transfer the banana peanut butter cookies onto a wire rack (cooling rack) to cool completely to room temperature.
 Store in an airtight container.

 - This recipe does not use any eggs.
 The bananas are a great substitute for eggs in this recipe.
-For best flavor, use well-ripened bananas.
+For best result and best flavor, use well-ripened or overripe bananas.